How to Tell Employees and Clients You’re Selling Your Business

 selling your business tipsThe Beginning of the Sale

 Once you’ve found a serious buyer and have outlined the terms of the sale, you can begin telling your biggest clients.
 Being open and honest about the transition of ownership can help clients feel more at ease with the impending changes.
-Not all customers will be happy with the sale, and it’s your job as the current owner to ensure them their business will remain a priority under the new ownership.
+Not all customers will be happy with the sale, and it’s your job as the current owner to ensure them that their business will remain a priority under the new ownership.

 The Final Stages of the Sale